Read This First

 Prompt 1: What are the commonalities, differences, and dependencies among 1) the material, 2) the immaterial, and 3) the spiritual?

-The central claim is this: Here is a table comparing the material, immaterial, and spiritual in terms of their commonalities, differences, and dependencies.
+In plain terms: A table comparing the material, immaterial, and spiritual in terms of their commonalities, differences, and dependencies.

 All three realms (material, immaterial, and spiritual) are perceived and understood by humans.
 They are all subject to various forms of inquiry—scientific, philosophical, or religious.

-Material : Refers to the physical and tangible aspects of reality, governed by physical laws.
+Material: Refers to the physical and tangible aspects of reality, governed by physical laws.
 Examples include objects and bodies.
-Immaterial : Refers to intangible and abstract aspects, governed by logical or conceptual frameworks.
+Immaterial: Refers to intangible and abstract aspects, governed by logical or conceptual frameworks.
 Examples include thoughts and emotions.
-Spiritual : Refers to transcendental and metaphysical aspects, governed by spiritual or religious principles.
+Spiritual: Refers to transcendental and metaphysical aspects, governed by spiritual or religious principles.
 Examples include souls and divine beings.

 Refers to the physical and tangible aspects of reality, governed by physical laws.
 Examples include objects and bodies.